Game Stats — DC Heroes RPG

 Using specialised equipment, a partisan can be loaded up in the Matrix.
-This is much like injecting a virus into a computer.
-Like all humans in the Matrix, they have a virtual body therein – much like a MMORPG avatar.
+This is comparable to injecting a virus into a computer.
+Like all humans in the Matrix, they have a virtual body therein – like a MMORPG avatar.

 Existing within the Matrix is normally indistinguishable from existing in the real world.
 One’s body reacts and performs normally, the environment is as real as it gets, the laws of physics apply normally, etc..
 It is a perfect simulation – that’s the point.

 However, the partisans cheat at the “game”.
 Their avatars are twinked :